Kamraanmulani/ragforge/README.md

 ### Default Settings

-ragify uses sensible defaults that work for most use cases.
+ragforge uses sensible defaults that work for most use cases.
 You can find them in `src/config/defaults.js`:

 ```javascript
 {